 WARNING!!: The video below captured of Gaddafi’s death in incredibly graphic and disturbing.
 View at your own discretion:

-Again, none of this is being dredged up because I think Bashar al-Assad is somehow a great leader for Syria or even that Gaddafi was great for Libya.
-There is no doubt that many people governed by their mighty rule had serious, legitimate grievances against those they probably rightly viewed as their oppressors.
-There are also legitimate reasons for the formation of revolutionary peoples’ movements to overthrow the rule of oppressive dictatorships so that a fairer more just government is ushered in to provide for the needs of all people.
+Again, none of this is being dredged up because I think Bashar al-Assad is a great leader or even that Gaddafi was great in Libya.
+There is no doubt that many people governed by their mighty rule had legitimate grievances against those they viewed as oppressors.
 In Syria more than any other nation there simply isn’t a “good side” to support in the ongoing “Civil” War that has cost the lives of more than 100,000 people.
 With that many people having needlessly perished amid this chaos, it’s safe to say that neither side holds a monopoly on bloodshed.
 And of course, there’s the more than 2,000,000 refugees who’ve been forced to flee the borders of Syria and enter into unknown territory, in a position of having to leave everything which they know and love behind them – perhaps never to see again.

 When anti-government demonstrations began sweeping throughout most of the Arab world in 2011 (dubbed by the media as the “Arab Spring”), it was easy for outside observers to assume the rebellions erupting in Libya and Syria was part of that revolutionary wave of economic and political populism.
 Libya is no Tunisia, however, and anti-Assad forces in Syria are not the same as anti-Mubarak demonstrators in early-2011 Egypt.
 What took place in Egypt 2 ½ years ago when protesters hit the streets en-masse to remove then-president Hosni Mubarak from power was a truly revolutionary peoples’ movement. (^) The same could not be said of the rebel forces that overthrew Gaddafi in Libya and it cannot be said of the anti-Assad forces currently fighting in Syria.
 Truly Revolutionary movements must have at their core a desire to ensure the general welfare of all the people residing within their borders, and should never have to be beholden to the foreign interests of Imperialist nations.